Christine Normandin

 Christine Normandin (born April 30, 1984) MP is a Canadian politician, who was first elected to the House of Commons of Canada in the 2019 election.
 She represents the electoral district of Saint-Jean as a member of the Bloc Québécois.

 She was re-elected at the 2021 Canadian federal election.
+She was then appointed deputy house leader and the critic of national defence in the Bloc Québécois Shadow Cabinet.
+She was again re-elected in the 2025 Canadian federal election.